Network

 Can I create multiple virtual offices in different locations?

-No. Each Coro workspace supports only one virtual office.
+No. Each Coro workspace supports only one virtual office, which applies to both Network and Secure Web Gateway (SWG).

 Can the Coro Endpoint Protection app connect if IPSec is blocked?